Improving Your Creative Writing Skills

 Ultimately, the author’s goal is taking the reader back to his childhood, back to his natural writing ability, to regain his natural state of wonder and ability of storytelling.

-Briefly, some of the other techniques or chapters in the book are;
+Briefly, some of the other techniques in the chapters in the book are;

 - Recurrence, where you look for subtle patterns in your clustering